Kav614/melanies_smoothies/README.md

 Key Components of Release Monitoring

-1. Tracking Deployment Steps

-   •	Monitor each step of the deployment pipeline to ensure every process is executed as expected.
+1. Tracking Deployment Steps: The build pipeline will be automatically triggered after completing the pull request, which will bring the release into the main branch

    ![image](https://github.com/user-attachments/assets/5cb58787-eb5f-40b7-87b9-087d3fb036da)